First posted April 16, 2015

 When I read her blog I feel like I’m visiting with a friend.

-Her style is graceful and unhurried and the people in her world are written with empathy and love.
+Her style is graceful and she writes with empathy and love.

 Linda wrote: I am so delighted my dear friend Robert Goldstein asked me to do a guest post for him.
 He was gracious enough to allow me to share a portion of Kathleen’s Memoirs of The Great Depression, my current work in progress.
 Thanks so much Robert.